Non-Resident Indian (NRI) Tax Returns Filing

 - Do you offer phone support in this plan?

 Most of the support and assistance is offered over email.
-You can always schedule a phone call / Skype call with the CA at a time that’s convenient to you as per your time zone.
+You can always schedule a phone call / Whatsapp call with the CA at a time that’s convenient to you as per your time zone.

 - How do I determine my residential status?